Current leases available

 We provide leases at a discounted rate to benefit the community:

-- Non-licensed organisations – $200 per annum (excluding GST) to be increased by 5% for each subsequent rental period.
-The current fee is approximately $360/year.
+- Non-licensed organisations – the current fee is $381.02 (excluding GST) to be increased by 3% for each subsequent rental period.

 - Licensed organisations – minimum $1000 per annum or 2% of gross liquor purchases (excluding GST), whichever is the greater.
-Lessees are to provide evidence of annual liquor purchases as requested.
+Lessees are to provide evidence of annual liquor purchases on each year.

 - All costs relating to the registration of a lease, including the costs of survey plan preparation, are at the lessee's expense unless otherwise determined by us.